BenWiederhake/plasmoire/README.md

     sin(pow(dist², distortion))

 Now the funny thing is: it should be perfectly rotation-symmetric, since we only use the distance, right?
 But it isn't.
-The core "weirdness" comes the fact that if the derivative of pow(...) is exactly 2*Math.PI, then the grey-value doesn't change.
+The core "weirdness" comes from the fact that if the derivative of `pow(...)` is exactly `2*Math.PI`, then the grey-value doesn't change.
 Thus, it is only 90°-rotation symmetric.
 Since I don't want that, I further modified the expression so that it is highly irregular despite looking regular.